Kyosuke-Kaneko/ics-intro-3jsPractice/part02.md

 heightSegments — Number of segmented rectangular faces along the height of the sides.
 Optional; defaults to 1.

 depthSegments — Number of segmented rectangular faces along the depth of the sides.
 Optional; defaults to 1.

+## 平面
+width — Width along the X axis.
+Default is 1.

+height — Height along the Y axis.
+Default is 1.

+widthSegments — Optional.
+Default is 1.

+heightSegments — Optional.
+Default is 1.